Collie News, sport and weather

 Local News

-Collie student John Dowey is the 2017 recipient of Premier Coal’s JA Ellis Scholarship, which is awarded annually ...
+Collie Art Gallery is set to be the first place in Western Australia to host an exhibition that ...

-Put your best pav forward
+Put your best Pav forward

-This Australia Day the Collie Mail wants to know who makes the best Pavlova in town, and there ...
+Lamingtons, Tim Tams, Vegemite and of course the humble Pavlova are just a few foods that we can ...

 Latest News